State Guide

 Chicago

 Chicago (est. pop.
 2,721,308 — U.S. Census Bureau, 2024 PEP) is the third-largest city in the United States and is entirely within Cook County.
-It is the state's dominant search environment, generating a disproportionate share of all Illinois court filings and criminal records.
 The key operational fact for searchers: Cook County criminal case file details are not available for online viewing and require in-person courthouse access.
 Cook County civil dockets are accessible online and often provide more useful, more current address and identity information than criminal records for Chicago-area subjects.

 Aurora

 Aurora (est. pop.
 179,898 — U.S. Census Bureau, 2024 ACS) is the second-largest city in Illinois and sits primarily in Kane County, with significant portions extending into DuPage County and a small portion into Kendall County.
 Court records for Aurora residents could be in the 16th Judicial Circuit (Kane County, courthouse in Geneva) or the 18th Judicial Circuit (DuPage County, courthouse in Wheaton).
-A complete Aurora records search requires running both county systems separately — a Kane-only search will miss DuPage filings and vice versa.
+A complete Aurora records search requires running both county systems separately.

 Naperville

 Naperville (est. pop.
-153,124 — U.S. Census Bureau, 2024 PEP) is the third-largest city in Illinois as of 2024 estimates and sits primarily in DuPage County, with the southern and southwestern portions extending into Will County.
+153,124 — U.S. Census Bureau, 2024 PEP) sits primarily in DuPage County, with the southern and southwestern portions extending into Will County.
 DuPage County cases are in the 18th Judicial Circuit; Will County cases are in the 12th Judicial Circuit.
-As with Aurora, a complete Naperville search requires checking both county portals.
-Naperville's affluent demographics and strong growth trend make it a common destination for Chicago-area residents who move from the city to the suburbs.
+A complete Naperville search requires checking both county portals.

 Joliet

 Joliet (est. pop.
 150,445 — U.S. Census Bureau, 2024 ACS) is the county seat of Will County and sits in the 12th Judicial Circuit.
 Unlike Aurora and Naperville, Joliet is primarily contained within a single county, which simplifies court searches.
-Joliet's location at the intersection of several major interstate highways — I-55, I-80, and I-57 — has made it a logistics and warehousing hub with significant population turnover, which can produce address-history gaps for people who worked in the area temporarily.
+Joliet's location at the intersection of several major interstate highways has made it a logistics and warehousing hub with significant population turnover.

 Rockford

 Rockford (est. pop.
 147,521 — U.S. Census Bureau, 2024 ACS) is the county seat of Winnebago County and sits in the 17th Judicial Circuit.
-It is the largest city in Illinois outside the Chicago metropolitan area, functioning as the regional hub for northern Illinois.
-Rockford's economy has historically centered on manufacturing, and the city has experienced population decline over several decades — address histories for long-term Rockford residents tend to be stable and span many years within the same county, which makes Winnebago County searches generally straightforward once the name is confirmed.
+It is the largest city in Illinois outside the Chicago metropolitan area.
+Rockford's manufacturing economy and population decline over recent decades mean that address histories for long-term residents tend to be stable and multi-year within the same county.

 County systems in Illinois